StanislavHrusanov/Basic-Syntax-Conditional-Statements-and-Loops/README.md

 Write a program that prints the next n odd numbers (starting from 1) and on the last row prints the sum of them.
 Input
-You will receive a number – n.
+You will receive a number ï¿½ n.
 This number shows how many odd numbers you should print.
 Output
 Print the next n odd numbers, starting from 1, separated by newlines.
-On the last line, print the sum of these numbers in the following format: `Sum: {total sum}` Constraints
-•	n will be in the interval [1…100]
+On the last line, print the sum of these numbers in the following format: `Sum: {total sum}` Constraints ï¿½	n will be in the interval [1ï¿½100]
 Examples
 Input	Output
 5	    1